 I V/vi IV iv

-Radiohead repeats this progression over and over, so this is a great song to listen to in order to appreciate how these chords (secondary dominants, deceptive resolutions, and borrowed chords) sound.
+Radiohead repeats this progression over and over, so this is a great song to listen to in order to appreciate how these devices (secondary dominants, deceptive resolutions, and borrowed chords) sound.

-The I – V/vi – IV – iv progression is unusual, but common enough that it’s led to disputes.
+The I – V/vi – IV – iv progression isn’t common, but it’s common enough that it’s led to disputes.
 Radiohead has pointed out the similarities between “Creep” and Lana Del Rey’s “Get Free,” which uses the same I V/vi IV iv progression.
 And Radiohead has already conceded partial publishing rights of “Creep” to Mike Hazlewood and Albert Hammond, who wrote the Hollies’ 1974 song “The Air That I Breathe,” which uses the same progression.